rgunnar/openssl-lab/chapter00/README.md

         27:b1:a2:c7:5a:3e:54:c9
 ```

-### Signing the certificate request with out private key
+### Signing the certificate request with our private key

 Lets sign the certificate request with out private key and create the certificate
 This can be done with the following command: